 The dream behind the Web is of a common information space in which we communicate by sharing information.
 Its universality is essential: the fact that a hypertext link can point to anything, be it personal, local or global, be it draft or highly polished.
 There was a second part of the dream, too, dependent on the Web being so generally used that it became a realistic mirror (or in fact the primary embodiment) of the ways in which we work and play and socialize.
 That was that once the state of our interactions was on line, we could then use computers to help us analyse it, make sense of what we are doing, where we individually fit in, and how we can better work together.

 The internet (and web) that a corporate entity would have developed would not be like this.

 I opt for the one where people keep web sites up for 7 years after the paint has dried.

 Because that not only means there is room for everything, it means there is room for anything.

 PS- Speaking of mystery, I am wondering why the majority of images I found searching flickr images with compfight for “inventory” produced cameras and Barbie dolls.
 The answer is out there…

-The post "I’ll Take The Internet Where There’s Room For Everything" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2014/06/room-for-everything/) on June 14, 2014.
+The post "I’ll Take The Internet Where There’s Room For Everything" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/06/room-for-everything/) on June 14, 2014.